dslack/ionic-Select-Control/README.md

 ## Tests

-In "test" root folder, there are some html test pages with different configurations.
+In "test" root folder, there are some html test pages with different configurations, stylings.
 They don't require a web server to be opened, thus are kept basic.
 Used libraries (ionic bundle, angular translate) are stored in "lib" root folder.

 ## History

+### Version 1.8.0
+- Added whole component styling option.

 ### Version 1.7.0
 - Added placeholder styling option.